franklin0s/ivcp/README.md

-# The Integrated Value Communications Protocol
+# The Integrated Value Communication Protocol
-A MicroPython library for RP2040 PIO + full protocol spec in PDF.

-**transmit**
+A MicroPython library for (right now) RP2040 PIO, please refer to the Technical Specification Exposition (PDF) for design philosophy, specification, and integration.